 An investigation of teaching methods and techniques appropriate for the secondary school classroom.
 Theoretical principles upon which teaching strategies are based and the principles of classroom management will be considered.
 Lesson and unit planning with standards alignment and assessment development are included.
-Miniteaching experiences are an integral part of this course.
+Mini-teaching experiences are an integral part of this course.
+Field Experience: 15 hours Credits 3

-EDUC7653: Teaching Art in Secondary Schools
+EDUC7653 : Teaching Art in Secondary Schools